Garden Swimming Pool Options

 Your budget will obviously dictate to a certain degree, for around £5k you can get a metal framed pool or a small wooden pool, these are both permanent structures and will be a great addition for those with families who want to create a place to spend quality time together.

-Custom built pools are a little difficult to estimate as the price will depend on a variety of different elements including size, shape, finish, heating option, covers etc. For an example one of our award-winning pools was £37k, it was a 3x6m garden swimming pool with liner, corner steps, safety cover, heat pump and filtration system.
+Custom built pools are a little difficult to estimate as the price will depend on a variety of different elements including size, shape, finish, heating option, covers, etc. For example one of our award-winning pools was £37k, it was a 3x6m garden swimming pool with liner, corner steps, safety cover, heat pump, and filtration system.